PAEJGIT/P2-Project/README.md

 ## Acknowledgements

 > **[?]**
-> If your work was funded by any organization or institution, acknowledge their support here.
+> Aalborg University, Denmark.
+> Special thanks to our teachers and mentors for their guidance and support.
+> With high focus on [Ramoni Ojekunle Adeogun](https://vbn.aau.dk/da/persons/ramoni-ojekunle-adeogun) for his guidance and support.
-> In addition, if your work relies on other software libraries, or was inspired by looking at other work, it is appropriate to acknowledge this intellectual debt too.
+> In addition, our work has been inspired by multiple factors, so it is only appropriate to we acknowledge this intellectual debt too.